 To demonstrate how insecure this information was, it wasn’t even FedEx who discovered the breach – it was an internet security research company.
 The information had been on the insecure cloud server for up to ten years, so there is no telling how much of the data was taken by criminals.

 Instead, firms need to protect documents from unauthorised access using a combination of methods that are commonly available within intranet software.
 Firstly, all files should have permissions assigned to them that limit access.
 Permissions can be assigned based on the individual, their job role, and even their location.

 Use intranet software to assign document permissions

 Another option for securing your documents is to have firewalls that protect your systems from outside attacks, as well as IP address allow and block lists.

 2. There’s no plan for the document management project

 Without a plan for your new document management project, there is a high chance of failure.
 Research has found 70% of IT related projects fail, in part, due to poor planning.
-Therefore, before any work is completed, you need to start planning for the development and implementation of the new system.
+Therefore, before any work is completed, you need to start planning for the development and implementation of your new digital technology.
 This should include setting SMART (specific, measurable, attainable, relevant, and timely) goals so that you have some benchmarks to assess if the project has been a success.

 The plan needs to include various aspects of the document management software for it to be successful.
 For instance, you need to specify exactly how you’re going to migrate current data over to the new system.
 You should also include how you’re going to engage employees with the new document storage process.